 Additional programs and services may also be available, depending on current insurance market conditions and offers.
-The OMA Insurance program includes 24/7 from the scene support, so policyholders can access assistance from an accident scene anywhere in North America.
+The OMA Insurance program includes 24/7 scene support, so policyholders can access assistance from an accident scene anywhere in North America.
 Support staff assists with transportation and repairs, particularly important when a client is on unfamiliar ground.

-The Worry Free option aids an insurance client with borrowed or rented cars during the repair or replacement period after an accident.
+The Worry-Free option aids an insurance client with borrowed or rented cars during the repair or replacement period after an accident.